-The Strutt Pavilion has served as an iconic placemaking landmark at the edge of Westboro Beach for over 50 years, and while public perception of this building is generally unfavourable, it possesses unique historical and architectural value which are important to preserve.
+The Strutt Pavilion has served as an iconic placemaking landmark at the edge of Westboro Beach for over 50 years and, although public perception of this building is generally unfavourable, it possesses unique historical and architectural value which is important to preserve.

 Many of Strutt’s projects explored complex geometries.
 In this project, Strutt relied on a unique triangular grid, which formed the basis for the hexagonal towers, as well as the interior layout.